wppbav/bavapi-sdk-python/docs/endpoints/brandscape-data.md

 ## Metric keys

-`brandscape-data` provides a special filter to specify the data *columns* that the response should contain: `metric_keys`.
+`brandscape-data` functions and methods provide a parameter to specify the data *columns* that the response should contain: `metric_keys`.

 You can specify the metrics that your response should contain, and the API will include all score types for that metric.